Munichi language: Varieties

+Currently, there are two distinguished varieties of Muniche.
+One of the dialects merges certain phonemes that the other dialect does not.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Cholon-Hibito, Kechua, and Mochika language families due to contact.

+A number of Spanish loanwords may have passed through Shiwilu, a Cahuapanan language.

 Phonology

+Vowels

 Munichi has six vowels: /a, e, i, ɨ, o, u/.

+Michael et al. (2023) reduce this to five vowels, these being /i, ɨ, u, e, a/.